aspotter99/dsc-mod-3-project-chi-sea-ds-051120/README.md

 ### Datasets

-You are allowed to select one of the four data sets described below.
+You are allowed to select one of the data sets described below.
 Each comes with its own advantages and disadvantages, and, of course, its own associated business problem and stakeholders.
 It may be desirable to flesh out your understanding of the audience or the business proposition a little more than sketched out here.
 If you select one of these four data sets, you **need no further approval from your instructor**.

 1) [Chicago Car Crash Data](https://data.cityofchicago.org/Transportation/Traffic-Crashes-Crashes/85ca-t3if).
 Note this links also to [Vehicle Data](https://data.cityofchicago.org/Transportation/Traffic-Crashes-Vehicles/68nd-jvt3) and to [Driver/Passenger Data](https://data.cityofchicago.org/Transportation/Traffic-Crashes-People/u6pd-qa9d).